*This post may contain affiliate links.

 Seriously, there has been some crazy ass psychological sh*t going on in my head.

-I realized that I had finally crumbled and I hit my rock bottom
+I realized that I had finally crumbled and hit my rock bottom

-I realized the strong girl I thought I was, was all just make-believe.
-It wasn't a reality.
+The strong girl I thought I was?
+Nope, it was all just make-believe.
+It clearly wasn’t my reality.

 I had started my own graphic and website design business two years ago so that I could have more time freedom, I could work anywhere, and I could call the shots, however, I currently felt like I had none of these things going for me.
 All the effort I put into the past few years was for nothing.
 I had failed.
 Entrepreneurship took what little soul I had left in me, sucked it right out of me and then beat it with a wooden mallet.